qortmdgh4141/Comparing-the-Effect-of-Transfer-Learning-on-ResNet-for-Classification-Problems/README.md

   <img src="https://github.com/qortmdgh4141/Comparing-Performance-of-MLP-and-CNN-for-Classification-Problem/blob/main/image/horizontal_bar_graph.png?raw=true">

-- _Next, comparing the misclassification frequencies of the MLP and CNN models on the actual test data, the MLP model had 544 misclassifications, while the CNN model had 385 misclassifications.
-This indicates that the CNN model correctly predicted about 200 more answers compared to the MLP model._ <br/>

-- _This result clearly demonstrates the performance difference between MLP and CNN models, proving that CNN models are more suitable and show superior performance in fashion item image classification tasks._ <br/>

-- _Additionally, despite its complex model structure, the CNN model did not experience overfitting and demonstrated better generalization capability.
-This indicates that the possibility of overfitting in deep learning training is not determined solely by the number of training parameters, but also by the model structure._<br/> <br/> <br/>
+- _Finally, I compared the accuracy values of the two models on real test data and found that the TF-ResNet model has about 2x higher accuracy than the Original-ResNet50 model.
+These results prove that models using transfer learning perform better when training with small datasets and a limited number of epochs._ <br/> <br/> <br/>

 --------------------------
 ### 💻 S/W Development Environment